csc-training/geocomputing_course/materials/job_types.md

 :::

+## Array jobs

+[Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are another way of taking advantage of Puhti's parallel processing capabilities for embarassingly parallel tasks.
+Array jobs are useful when same code is executed many times for different datasets or with different parameters without the need to change the Python code.
+In GIS context a typical use case would be to run some model on study area split into multiple files where output from one file doesn't have an impact on result of an other area.

 ## GPU jobs

 A graphics processing unit (GPU, a video card), is capable of doing certain type of simultaneous calculations very efficiently.
 In order to take advantage of this power, a computer program must be reprogrammed to adapt on how GPU handles data.
 CSC's GPU resources are relatively scarce and hence should be used with [particular care](https://docs.csc.fi/computing/overview/#gpu-nodes).
 A GPU uses 60 times more billing units than a single CPU core.
 In practice, 1-10 CPU cores (but not more) should be allocated per GPU on Puhti.